 I teach workshops whenever there is demand, most often in Melbourne where I am based, but I can and do travel!
 I love teaching and sharing the traditional knowledge i have hoarded over the years.
-If you would like to take a class and it's not currently available in your location, please use the forms below to let me know, so that I can plan to visit your city!
+If you would like to take a class and it's not currently available in your location, please let me know, so that I can plan to visit your city!

 You will not walk out of any class an expert, but you will walk out with all the supplies, tools and techniques to become one if you practice.